 I think the most creative credit card designs at the moment are metal credit cards.
 People expect a credit card to be a slab of plastic, but these cards put the same technology into a piece of metal.
 It’s a more solid material and looks classier when you take it out.
 Some good metal credit cards are Capital One Venture, Chase Sapphire Preferred and Amex Platinum.
 I also think that people can be a lot more creative than credit card companies.
-And since you can customize any Capital One credit card with a photo of your choice, they have to be in the running for most creative credit card design too.

 But “most creative” is a matter of personal taste.
 And there are plenty of other contenders to consider.
 Let’s take a closer look at them to get your creative juices flowing.

 Here are the most creative credit card designs:

 Photo credit cards: These cards let you supply a picture of your choosing to use as your card’s design.
 Options include the Milestone Mastercard and several Wells Fargo cards, including the Cash Wise Visa.